Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/how-to/_multiple-topics-and-acl.md

 minimum_version: 3.10.x
 ---

-## Configure Multiple Producer Topics with Whitelist in Kafka Upstream Plugin
+## Configure Multiple Producer Topics with Allowlist in Kafka Upstream Plugin

 Since {{site.base_gateway}} 3.10, the Kafka Upstream Plugin supports sending the message to multiple client-defined Kafka topics, by using a query parameter that contains a list of target topic names.
-To prevent client request from sending message to arbitrary topics, user can also define an allowed topic whitelist that can be sent to.
+To prevent client request from sending message to arbitrary topics, user can also define a topic allowlist that can be sent to.

 By using the new configuration field `topics_query_arg`, user can define a request parameter name that contains a list of the target topics that Kafka Upstream will produce message to.
 By using the new configuration field `allowed_topics`, user can define the list of allowed topic names to which messages can be sent.